-Aberdeen also allows children and youth to get involved!
+Aberdeen, South Dakota, also allows children and youth to get involved!
 Young People’s Theatre allows local youth to showcase their talent, and Storybook Land Theatre presents free family entertainment all summer long in the Storybook Land Castle.
-The city offers abundant arts programs for adults and youth through the parks and recreation department as well as the Aberdeen Area Arts Council, Northern State University, Presentation College, and other organizations.
+The city offers abundant arts programs for adults and youth through the Parks and Recreation Department as well as the Aberdeen Area Arts Council, Northern State University, and other organizations.

 Aberdeen Recreational and Cultural Center (ARCC)

 The ARCC is a multi-faceted art and community center that provides programming in visual arts, dance, music, theater, athletics, meetings, and special interest areas.
 The Gallery, located within the ARRC at 225 3rd Ave.
 SE offers a multitude of art forms, media, and original artwork for sale from local and regional artists.